pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/content-api-schema-plan.md

 ## 7. Implementation Notes for Future PR

-This plan is meant for a separate implementation PR.
-High-level steps for that PR (not executed now):
+This plan is meant for a separate implementation PR and a follow-up that adds publish/unpublish semantics.
+High-level steps for that work (not executed now):

 1. **Routing & versioning**
    - Add a new router module (e.g. `content_api.py`) with prefix `/v1/content`.